 Once bunched, our roses are packed in a cold room using completely recyclable boxes, without glue, or staples.
 We offer different types of boxes adapted to clients needs and size of flowers.
 Boxes temperature is maintained below 5°C.

 We use data loggers to monitor and record box temperature from our cold room to the final destination.
 Results are then sent to our clients and shipping agents for control purposes.
 Documents generated by Red Lands Roses clearly indicate the number of stems, price, weight and volume weight of each box.

 Contrary to what people think, roses produced in Kenya produce less greenhouse gas than a "local" production.
 See the report by Dr Adrian Williams, Cranfield University (United Kingdom), Comparative Study of Cut Roses for the British Market Produced in Kenya and the Netherlands, 12 February 2007.

 Thanks to our IT development experts, Red Lands Roses has developed a full tracking system of bar coding for every bunch sold.
-Stems are carefully bunched after several bar code stickers are stamped on the packing carton protecting the heads.
+Stems are carefully bunched after several bar code stickers are stamped on the packing carton (SFK) protecting the heads.
 The stickers describe the variety, its length, its grade, when it was harvested, the greenhouse of origin and finally the buncher's code.
 All our bunches are also labelled on one stem to make sure that you buy a genuine Red Lands Roses product.
 The Red Lands Roses label is the guarantee of quality.